thoughtmerchant/stormglass/README.md

 A web application that provides high-resolution forecasts for marine and weather conditions for surfing spots worldwide.

+## Experimental Branch

+This branch is used for experimental features and improvements that are not yet ready for production.
+Feel free to try out new ideas here!

 ## Features

 - Search for surf spots by location name